No Pain, No Gain? Rethinking One of Massage Therapy’s Biggest Myths

 “No pain, no gain.”

-If you burn your hand on a hot pan, you don’t put it back on the heat to make sure the burn really takes hold.
+If you burn your hand on a hot pan, you don’t put it back on the heat to make sure that you really did burn yourself.
 You cool it down and give it time to settle.

 Pain isn’t proof